Goals, Objectives & Strategy

-If there is a work directory, you can not run the builds script again.
+If there is a work directory, you can not run the build script again.

 We make a cleanup script to be able to build again.

-We also create .gitignore file to make sure that the work folder and out folder will never go online.
+We also create the file .gitignore to ensure the work folder and out folder will never go online.